MacLemon/ongakuka/README.md

 Put ongakuka or an alias to it somewhere in your `$PATH`.

 To establish your tunnel simply run ongakuka from a Shell.
+If you want to use a different ssh connection nickname than Ongakuka you can simply pass it as a parameter and that one will be used instead.
 Once the tunnel has been established you should see a shared Music source in iTunes named "Ongakuka".
 Use it like any other shared iTunes library.
 Expect your initial loading time to be longer than on the LAN.
 Enjoy your music.